itsrocchi/HealthCare-Sose/README.md

 ### Installation

 To install the application follow these steps:
-1. Clone the repo
+1. Clone the repo:

    ```sh
    git clone https://github.com/itsrocchi/HealthCare-Sose
    ```
-2. Open the terminal and navigate to the folder containing the project
+2. Open the terminal and navigate to the folder containing the project;
-3. Run Docker
+3. Run Docker:

 	 ```sh
    docker compose-up --build